JVK00052/game-exchange/README.md

 ```
 This will update the current package.json and it's dependencies and add a folder named "node_modules", this will allow you to run the application smoothly.

-4. Now, in the same Code Editor terminal you CD'd into, run the command "ng serve -o".
+4. Now, in the same Code Editor terminal you CD'd into, run the command ```ng serve -o```.
 This will open a new window in your default browser with the clientside application running.

 5.